enadol/fbjsonrobot/README.md

 # fbjsonrobot
-## A Python robot that transforms bundesliga text files from @geraldb ' s openfootball and emulates its JSON using the required structure.
+## A Python robot that encodes bundesliga .txt files from @geraldb ' s openfootball into JSON with the required structure.

 Scripts with dependencies